lukelbd/climate-benchmarks/README.md

 `TestName.sh` then iterates through the NetCDF files in `60lev`.
 It calls the `header` function at the top of the loop.
 Then it calls the `benchmark` function for each test script, with the command-line call signature as the argument (e.g. for `python test.py file.nc`, use `benchmark python test.py file.nc`).
 Note that `header.sh` also creates a special `python` function that lets you name your python files the same name as existing python packages (e.g. `xarray.py`).

-Results from the shell scripts are discussed below.

 # Results
 ## Eddy fluxes
 For this benchmark, we use an assortment of languages to